 - The Book of the Sacred Magic of Abramelin the Mage (Mathers translation)

-Qabalah (from Hebrew קבלה ”reception”) is the underlying metaphysical framework for many magical and mystical systems and societies of the Western Hermetic Tradition, and underlies many systems within the New Age movement generally.
-It derives from a number of sources, most notably the system of esoteric Jewish mysticism which shares the name, as well as many Classical and medieval sources on Hermeticism, alchemy, astrology, etc.
+Hermetic Qabalah (from Hebrew קבלה “reception”) is the underlying metaphysical framework for many magical and mystical systems and societies of the Western Hermetic Tradition, and underlies many systems within the New Age movement generally.
+It derives from a number of sources, most notably the original Jewish Qabalah (the system of esoteric Jewish mysticism) as well as many Classical and medieval sources on Hermeticism, alchemy, astrology, etc.

 - Learning the Tarot (Joan Bunning)